Mozambique’s legal system is based on civil law.

-The Mozambican Tax System Law foresees an anti-treaty abuse rule, pursuant to which the benefits established by international double tax treaties (DTT) are not granted to an entity having its tax residence in a contracting state when the relevant DTT is used by a third party, not resident of the said contracting state, for the purpose of obtaining the relevant tax benefits nor in any other situation of treaty abuse.
+The Mozambican Tax System Law includes an anti-treaty abuse rule, pursuant to which the benefits established by international double tax treaties (DTT) are not granted to an entity having its tax residence in a contracting state when the relevant DTT is used by a third party that is not resident of the said contracting state, for the purpose of obtaining the relevant tax benefits, nor in any other situation of treaty abuse.

-The Competition Law (Lei da Concorrência), approved by Law No 10/13, of 11 April 2013, defines the concentration of companies as an act that consists of the merger of two or more previously independent companies, in the acquisition of a part of one or more companies or the creation or acquisition of a common company that pursues in a lasting manner the functions of an autonomous economic entity.
+The Competition Law (Lei da Concorrência), approved by Law No 10/13, of 11 April 2013, defines the concentration of companies as an act that consists of the merger of two or more previously independent companies, in the acquisition of a part of one or more companies or the creation or acquisition of a common company that pursues the functions of an autonomous economic entity in a lasting manner.

 The Competition Law establishes that non-compliance with the obligation to communicate the act of concentration is an infraction punishable with a fine that may not be more than 1% of the company’s turnover of the previous year.

-Decree No 6/2021, of 23 February, amending the Statute of the Competition Regulatory Authority of Mozambique (Autoridade Reguladora da Concorrência, ARC), has recently been published.
-This amendment comes at a time when there are growing indications that the ARC is already operational, which means that the provisions of the Mozambican Competition Law, in force since 2013, become fully applicable, in particular concerning the mandatory filing of mergers and other corporate transactions meeting the applicable notification thresholds.
+Decree No 96/2021, of 31 December 2021, revoked Decree No 6/2021, of 23 February, which amended the Statute of the Competition Regulatory Authority of Mozambique (Autoridade Reguladora da Concorrência – ARC).
+This new statute reinforces the dynamics of the ARC, which is already operational, which means that the provisions of the Mozambican Competition Law, in force since 2013, become fully applicable, particularly concerning the mandatory filing of mergers and other corporate transactions meeting the applicable notification thresholds.

 However, these developments are surrounded by some uncertainty and, thus far, it has not been possible to obtain confirmation from the ARC as to whether it is indeed operational.
-In any case, in light of this amendment to the ARC Statute, which came into effect immediately, and of the above-mentioned developments, it is advisable that companies and their advisors consider – as a matter of caution – that the ARC is already in operation, and that the provisions of the Competition Law are fully applicable, in particular those relating to merger control
+In any case, in light of this amendment to the ARC Statute, which came into effect immediately, and of the above-mentioned developments, it is advisable that companies and their advisers consider – as a matter of caution – that the ARC is already in operation, and that the provisions of the Competition Law are fully applicable, particularly those relating to merger control.

 When any of the conditions referred to in 6.1 Merger Control Notification is met, the concentration operations are subject to previous notification to the RAC.
-The communication shall take place within seven business days pursuant to the conclusion of the agreement or merger project.
+The communication shall take place within seven business days of the conclusion of the agreement or merger project.

-The Competition Law prohibits agreements, decisions of association and concerted practices between competing undertakings (horizontal practices), as well as agreements and practices between undertakings and their suppliers and customers (vertical practices) that impede, distort or restrict competition in the market.
-For each of these, the Law provides extensive insight on which practices shall fall within these categories.
+The Competition Law prohibits agreements, decisions of association and concerted practices between competing undertakings (horizontal practices), as well as agreements and practices between undertakings and their suppliers and customers (vertical practices), that impede, distort or restrict competition in the market.
+It provides extensive insight on which practices fall within these categories.